OWASP/AppSec-Israel-2017/Register.md

 (Please do not gratuitously register for events you do not plan to attend).

 #### [Training Day](Training)
 Tuesday, October 17th: A full day of free security training for developers, QA engineers, and anyone new to the AppSec field.
+(This training is NOT for experienced security professionals, please leave the limited space for those who need it!)
 Details [here](Training).

 #### [Women in AppSec](WIA) - Ladies Only!